Jaiswalradha335/Code-memeory-card-game/README.md

-This is small code memory card game
+This is small code memory card game which used html,css and javascript